• Skip to primary navigation

 What Is Unison?

-Unison is an investment company that lends you money in exchange for a share of future appreciation in your home.
-Unison will make a co-investment in your property up to 17.5% of it's current value with a minimum investment of $30,000 and a maximum of $500,000.
+Unison is an investment company that provides you money in exchange for a share of future appreciation in your home.
+Unison will provide a cash payment up to 15% of your home’s current value (with a minimum investment of $30,000 and a maximum of $500,000) in exchange for a share in a portion of your home’s future change in value.

-In exchange, Unison will take a cut of your home's future appreciation.
+In exchange, Unison will take a cut of your home's future appreciation (or depreciation) - not the full value.
 Typically the exchange is four times the investment percentage.

-So for example, if Unison invested 5% of your home's Original Agreed Value, it would receive 20% of it's future value.
-The most it could receive is 70% since the max investment it will make is 17.5% of your home's value (17.5% x 4 = 70%).
-But Unison doesn't get its cut until you sell your home or until 30 years have elapsed.
+So for example, if Unison invested 5% of your home's Original Agreed Value, it would receive 20% of its future value.
+The most it could receive is 60% since the max investment it will make is 15% of your home's value (15% x 4 = 60%).
+But Unison doesn't get its cut until you sell your home, until 30 years have elapsed, or until you buy Unison out of the agreement.
 Until then, you don't have to pay a penny.

 Unison typically only invests in owner-occupied properties since rental properties tend to experience more wear and tear over time.
 However, it says that special pricing may be available upon request for some non-owner-occupied properties.